jane-jingjiang/Sentiment_Analysis_Web_App/bootstrap-csce678-master/bootstrap-csce678-master/README.md

 ### Basic Usage

-After downloading, simply edit the HTML and CSS files included with the template in your favorite text editor to make changes.
-These are the only files you need to worry about, you can ignore everything else!
 To preview the changes you make to the code, you can open the `index.html` file in your web browser.

 ### Advanced Usage